 Voiced by David Eddings.

 A type of Hyperion robot designed to provide assistance to settlers and newcomers to Pandora.
 They are almost universally hated by the population of the planet, and the bandits use them as target practice.
 The one who greets the Vault Hunters in Fyrestone is the most ubiquitous, and becomes a more major character in the second game, eventually becoming a playable character in the Pre-Sequel.

-Ascended Extra: CL4P-TP robots were ubiquitous in the first game, but rarely showed much personality beyond either cheerful or wailing.
-They served mainly as ways the characters could access new zones or upgrade their backpacks.
+Ascended Extra: CL4P-TP robots were ubiquitous in the first game, but rarely showed much personality beyond either cheerfully helpful or wailing in overblown despair when broken.
+They served mainly as a way the characters could access new zones or upgrade their backpacks.
 It wasn't until Claptrap's web series that he actually developed the passive-aggressive persona that appears in the second game.
 Eventually, the Pre-Sequel even made Claptrap a playable character.

 Bad Boss: The web series has Claptrap as a director, and frequently having Steve shoot crew members that fail in some way.